moroshko/react-autosuggest/README.md

 <a name="suggestionsProp"></a>
 #### suggestions (required)

-Arbitrary array of suggestions to display.
+An array of suggestions to display.

-For plain list of suggestions, you could have:
+For a plain list of suggestions, every item in `suggestions` should be a single suggestion.
+It's up to you what shape every suggestion takes.
+For example:

 ```js
 const suggestions = [{